vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

     Virtualbox - 5.1.26
     Nano - 2.5.3

-Let's get started; Firstly we need to create a vagrant dir, a dir for our project (pebkac-demo in this instance) I have chosen /usr/vagrant/ to be my location but you can choose where-ever you please.
+Let's get started; Firstly we need [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
+Then we need to create a vagrant dir, a dir for our project (pebkac-demo in this instance) I have chosen /usr/vagrant/ to be my location but you can choose where-ever you please.

      sudo mkdir -p /usr/vagrant/pebkac-demo/
      cd /usr/vagrant/pebkac-demo/